-Substitute meat with seafood – Seafood is the best option for grilling as it produces less HCAs than meat or chicken.
+Substitute meat with seafood – Seafood is the best option for grilling as it produces fewer HCAs than meat or chicken.
 Substituting fish for meat also decreases our risk for heart disease, stroke, and diabetes!

 Flip it – Turning the protein source every few minutes helps to keep the temperatures down.

 Eat more veggies – Grilling veggies or veggie burgers don’t create HCAs.
-Broccoli, cauliflower and brussels sprouts may actually help our bodies detoxify the HCAs!
+Broccoli, cauliflower, and brussels sprouts may actually help our bodies detoxify the HCAs!

-RED, WHITE AND BLUEBERRY CHEESECAKE YOGURT CUPCAKES
+RED, WHITE, AND BLUEBERRY CHEESECAKE YOGURT CUPCAKES

-These mini cheesecake cupcakes brings the red, white, and blue to your Memorial Day or Fourth of July festivities.
+These mini cheesecake cupcakes bring the red, white, and blue to your Memorial Day or Fourth of July festivities.
 These are the perfect weekend treat and taste too good to be under 100 calories!